 Grants of up to $1,000 are available to K-12 youth groups in the Great Lakes Bay Region who complete 50 collective hours of volunteer service and are affiliated with a non-profit organization or public/private school.
 These grants are administered by local foundations, based on funds available.

 To apply, contact your local area community foundation:

-Sponsorships are available to non-profit organizations for fundraising or community events within the Great Lakes Bay Region that align to Sparking Sustainable Innovation, Cultivating Inclusive Leadership and/or Developing a ready workforce.
+Sponsorships are available to non-profit organizations for fundraising or community events within the Great Lakes Bay Region that align to the priority areas listed above.

 An organization may apply by completing the CyberGrants on-line application form.
 Representatives from Dow will review all applications received and will contact organizations, after the giving cycle closes, to notify if the request for sponsorship was approved or declined.
 Please note, Dow would like to be able to assist all sponsorship requests that meet its established criteria; however, each year it must decline many requests for the simple reason that its funds are limited.
 Consequently, an applicant should never view a determination to decline as a judgment on the merits of the proposal.